-Grant of certificates of validation (61.290, FCLM 11.2 and 11.6)
+Grant of certificates of validation

+(61.290, FCLM 11.2 and 11.6)

-You may apply to CASA for a certificate of validation (CoV) if you are the holder of an overseas flight crew licence.
+You may apply to CASA for the grant of a certificate of validation (CoV) if you are the holder of an overseas flight crew licence.
+A CoV can be granted if you are authorised to exercise the privileges of your overseas flight crew licence and passed an examination or flight test that CASA has determined is required.